 Our branch is a member of the Creston Valley Community Forest Corporation, keeping control of our watersheds and employment in the hands of the community.
 The community forest has adopted eco-forestry recommendations made by the Silva Foundation.
 We are concentrating on selective logging techniques such as single tree harvesting, shelter wood, and small group selection in which open cuts are never more than two tree heights in diameter.

 We are currently working with the Selkirk Community College and funding from Yellowstone-to-Yukon to produce a “Green Map” for the Creston Valley that will inventory and map areas in the valley that are of high ecological and social value.
-For more information, please visit the Creston Valley Green Map project on the Program Pages.
+For more information, please visit the Creston Valley Green Map project.